 Guillam Coffee House

-After the success of their first branch in Kensington near Gloucester Road, Guillam Coffee House has opened their second branch near Nottinghill / Bayswater.
-Continuing their concept of “neighbourhood living room”, their second branch showcases a great relaxing atmosphere and globally sourced top-quality coffees.
+After the success of its first branch in Kensington near Gloucester Road & Queensway, Guillam Coffee House has opened its third branch in Nottinghill.
+Continuing their concept of a “neighbourhood living room”, their Notting Hill branch showcases a great relaxing atmosphere and globally sourced top-quality coffees.
 The delectable coffee notes are set to take you on a little flavour journey on the palate!

-A stone throw’s away from Portobello Market is this new neighbourhood bakery that also serves some great coffees by Assembly coffee.
-Layla Bakery is probably more well-known for its pastries, and very rightfully so.
-Their exquisite pastries, featuring seasonal flavours, are an absolutely catch and even better when paired with a delicious cup of coffee.
-It’s definitely one neighbourhood gem around Nottinghill / Ladbroke Grove.
+A stone throw’s away from Portobello Market is this neighbourhood bakery named Layla Bakery.
+Whilst Layla is probably more well-known for its pastries, and rightfully so, they also serve great coffees by Assembly Coffee.
+Their exquisite pastries, featuring seasonal flavours, are an absolute catch and even better when paired with a delicious cup of speciality coffee.

 Tucked away near Portobello Market is the well-hyped healthy Australian brunch spot, Farm Girl.
 Food aside, Farm Girl got its main attention from its colourful selection of coffees.
 The Rose Latte, prettily topped with rose petals, has been known as their speciality.
 Or the Butterfly Latte that showcases a gorgeous shade of blue makes a great hit too.